tellery/website/docs/how-to-use/create-story.md

-### Adjust the layout
+### Arrange the layout

+Drag and drop either the right or bottom edges of block Resize the block

 When you have two content blocks side by side.
-You can drag the resizer between them to resize their width.
+Hove over the space between them and you will see a separator.
+Drag and drop the separator between them to resize their width.

 Change the width of story from the upper right `•••` menu on your story.
 Making a story full-width will allow you put more content horizontally.